arsharsene/Gadis-Garis-Depan-2-Exillium/Readme.md

-Source using botzu and mario translation then, i use auto translation program maybe little bit weird coz it's indonesian translation LOL.

-If need correction just tell me, i'll do it ASAP
+# Indonesian Translation

+Translated using Botzu and Mario's translation as the source.

+I used an auto-translation program, so it might be a bit weird — it's an Indonesian translation, LOL.

+If it needs correction, just let me know and I'll fix it ASAP.

-Big thanks to botzu and mario OwOb.
+Big thanks to Botzu and Mario OwO.

-How to install ?
+## How to Install

-1. Backup **LangPackageTableCnData.bytes** in folder
+1. Backup **LangPackageTableCnData.bytes** in this folder:

-`bilibili Game
+bilibili Game
 └─ GF2_Exilium
 └─ Games
 └─ GF2_Exilium_Data
 └─ LocalCache
 └─ Data
 └─ Table
-                        └─ LangPackageTableCnData.bytes`
+└─ LangPackageTableCnData.bytes

-2. Replace it with Indonesian translation
+2. Replace it with the Indonesian translation file.
-3. Done
+3. Done!